ZeitOnline/briefkasten/deployment/README.rst

 First start and create the (empty) jails ``make start-jails``, then configure them: ``make configure-jails``.

-.. note:: if you see output about not being able to verify the fingerprint of a jail... that happens sometimes (not sure when and why) on first access.
-In that case simply repeat the command.
+Finally, you need to upload and install the PGG keys of the editors and admins: ``make upload-pgp-keys``.

 You now should be able to visit the configured https URL in your browser.
 In the case of virtualbox ``https://localhost:47023/briefkasten/submit``.